wavefrontHQ/docs/pages/doc/logging_send_logs.md

 1. Open the `pushListnerPorts` to receive the logs from the log shipper.
     For example:
     * If you installed the proxy on Linux, Mac, or Windows, open the [`wavefront.conf`](proxies_configuring.html#proxy-file-paths) file and uncomment the `pushListnerPorts` configuration.
-    * If you are running the proxy on Docker using the command on the Tanzu Observability User Interface (UI), the command opens the `pushListnerPorts` of the proxy and sets it to 2878.
+    * If you are running the proxy on Docker using the Tanzu Observability User Interface (UI) command, the command opens the `pushListnerPorts` of the proxy and sets it to 2878.
 1. [Start the proxy](proxies_installing.html#start-and-stop-a-proxy).

 ## Configure Your Log Shipper